IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_domain_registration_nameservers.html.markdown

 # ibm\_dns_domain_registration_nameservers

-This resource configures the (custom) name servers associated with a DNS domain registered with the IBM Cloud DNS Registration Service.
-This is used to delegate DNS domain management to another DNS provider typically for caching or DDoS protection.
-It is used with services including Akamai, CloudFlare or IBM Cloud Internet Services.
-DNS management for the domain is delegated by updating the IBM DNS registration record service with the name servers of the DNS service provider.
+Configures the (custom) name servers associated with a DNS domain registration managed by the IBM Cloud DNS Registration Service.
+The default IBM Cloud name servers specified when the domain was initially registered are replaced with the values passed when this resource is created.

+This resource is typically used in conjunction with IBM Cloud Internet Services to enable DNS services for the domain to be managed via IBM Cloud Internet Services.
+All futher configuration of the domain is then performed using the Cloud Internet Services resource instances.
+To transfer management control, the IBM Cloud DNS domain registration is updated with the Internet Services specific name servers.
+This step is required before the domain in Cloud Internet Services becomes active and will start serving web traffic.
+Using interpolation syntax, the computed name servers of the CIS resource are passed into this resource.
-This resource updates the (custom) name servers specified in the record for the domain in the IBM DNS registration service, with the new name servers.
-The original name servers (ns1.softlayer.com and ns2.softlayer.com) are saved and restored when the resource is deleted.
-Creation of this resource directs DNS management for the domain to the new DNS provider and over-rides an DNS records created on IBM Cloud by the `dns_record` resource.

-The only the name_server attribute of the domain record in the DNS Registration Service can be updated.
-No ability is provided to create of delete a domain registration to avoid accidental loss of the registration.
-The domain registration to be modified is identified using a read only dns_domain_registration data source.

-The creation of an IBM Cloud Internet Services instance with a `ibm_cis_domain` resource will export two name servers of the form ns001.name.cloud.ibm.com.
-By intepolation these can be passed to this resource to configure the name servers at the IBM DNS registrar.

 ## Example Usage